PYNQcast/ServerSide_PYNQ_Raycaster/README.md

 ## Quick Start

 > [!IMPORTANT]
 > **`raycastpair.pem`** (EC2 SSH key) is required for full access to launch scripts and will be provided on github temporarily for security reasons.
-Place it at the repo root.
+Place it at the repo root if it is not already.
 However, server will be running so Client Side (PYNQ board) will still work without.
 > Future plan is too design a full tutorial on how to setup your own server using our tools.

 ### Three launch modes - from repo root